joncoder/implementing_clojure_functions/learning_clojure_by_rewriting_core_functions.md

 This will work fine unless the collection gets too big.
 The recursion consumes stack space, and so eventually we will generate a stack overflow.
 For example, we generate a StackOverflowError if we run `(my-reduce + 0 (range 10000))`.

 We can avoid this by using the `recur` special operator, which does constant-space recursive looping by rebinding and jumping to the nearest enclosing loop or function frame, and so giving us tail-call optimization.
 To gain this optimization, all we need to do is replace the `my-reduce` call with `recur`.
-We this change made, we can safely run `(my-reduce + 0 (range 1000000000))` and beyond.
+With this change made, we can safely run `(my-reduce + 0 (range 1000000000))` and beyond.

 Let's move to the situation where `val` is not supplied.
 In this case `reduce` should return the result of applying `f` to the first 2 items in `coll`, then apply `f` to that result and the 3rd item, etc.

 To allow for this, we can add an arity taking in just `f` and `coll`, which then calls `my-reduce`, passing in `(first coll)` to `val`, and `(rest coll)` to `coll`.
 Our `my-reduce` function already works when there is an empty `coll`, so this should work as long as we have at least one item in our collection.

-Finally, if we pass in no `val` and an empty `coll`, we need to return the result of evaluating `f` with no arguments.
+Finally, if we pass in an empty collection and no initial value, we need to return the result of evaluating `f` with no arguments.
 Again, we can use `(seq coll)` to direct the path of execution.

 	(defn my-reduce
 		([f coll]